Adore2113/MarsHSim/docs/dev_log.md

     ♡ I am going to make this so that the dashbaord updates every three seconds to start, and I'll adjust this as I go

-    ♡ I want to use snake case for js, but I know camelCase is best practice, so I'll stick with that
+    ♡ I want to use snake case for js, but I know camelCase is best practice, so I'll stick w. that

 ##      06/30/2026